gergo85/oc-backend-plus/README.md

 <a name="advantages"></a>
 ## Advantages of plugin
-* __Increase the speed of your webpage!__ - Enable the gzip compression of server.
 * __Delete the unused files and folders!__ - Scan and find the unnecessary elements.
-* __Let's work effectively and quickly!__ - Extend the operation of input fields.
 * __Be simpler the back-end interface!__ - Hide the unused elements and texts.
 * __Make an informative nice dashboard!__ - Add some new widgets to dashboard.

+## More cool features
+* __Increase the speed of your webpage!__ - Enable the gzip compression of server.
+* __Let's work effectively and quickly!__ - Extend the operation of input fields.
+* __Set the back-end features as global!__ - Available the settings for other users.
+* __Modern, re-design dashboard widgets!__ - New look for stable OctoberCMS.
+* __Brand new form widget elements!__ - Datepicker, Timepicker and Colorpicker.
+* __Turn on useful automatic operations!__ - Coming soon...
+If you like this extra features, please see the [Backend Elite](http://octobercms.com/plugin/indikator-backendelite) plugin.
+This is the extended version of Backend Plus.

 <a name="new_features"></a>
 ## New back-end features
-* __Enable the gzip compression.__ [More info &raquo;](https://developers.google.com/speed/docs/insights/EnableCompression)
+* __Focus the search field automatically.__
 * Hide the menu description in sidebar.
-* __Focus the search field automatically.__
+* __Rounded profile image is optional in top menu.__
 * Hide the search field in sidebar.
-* __Rounded profile image is optional in top menu.__
+* __Show a right-click menu on Back-end.__
 * Show the virtual keyboard by input fields.
 * __Hide the label in top menu.__
-* Hide the "Find more themes" link in Design.
-* __Show a right-click menu on Back-end.__
-* Add the clear button to input fields.

 <a name="new_menu"></a>
 ## New menu in System panel
 __Delete the unused files and folders__ of OctoberCMS such as text files (readme and license), old files, empty folders and unnecessary database settings.
 You can find this feature on the __Settings > System > Trash items__ page.
 For compatibility reasons you can __use the latest version__ of OctoberCMS and plugins!
+The automatically operation will be available in the [Backend Elite](http://octobercms.com/plugin/indikator-backendelite) plugin.

 <a name="dashboard_widgets"></a>
 ## New dashboard widgets